FredHutch/Oncoscape/INSTALL.md

 ## 4. Deploy Web Application

+### Running a Global Installation

 - To run a given configuration file and host the server, call the make command from that local module directory.
 Examples linking to these calls also exist within the master makefile at the oncoDev14 level.

    >make oncoApp7777

    This calls oncoApp7777, kills the currently running server, changes directory to the local modules, and runs the local make command to launch the process:

+        (cd Oncoscape/inst/scripts/apps/oncoscape/; make run;)

+### Running a Local Installation

+- To run a given configuration file and host the server, call the make command from that local module directory.
+Examples linking to these calls also exist within the master makefile at the oncoDev14 level.

+   >make oncoAppLocal7777

+   This calls oncoApp7777, kills the currently running server, changes directory to the local modules, and runs the local make command to launch the process:

-	(cd Oncoscape/inst/scripts/apps/oncoscape/; make local;)
+        (cd Oncoscape/inst/scripts/apps/oncoscape/; make runLocal;)